Motivate others as if you’re motivating yourself.

 4) Have a good attitude.

-And the best part of the event, the chair person for the event is a counselor for the school and he’s progressively blind due to inherited retinitis pigmentosa.
+And the best part of the event, the chairperson of the event is the school counselor and he’s blind due to inherited retinitis pigmentosa, become blind as you age.
 Despite his incapability to see, he remembers fact perfectly without jotting down notes.
 He also got the best wife who supported him (did I mention he’s romantic), he praises his wife and being grateful for her presence all the time whenever her wife was not around.

 Indeed you may find your motivation in other people stories.